-Eastern Palliative Care has Palliative Support Nurses who work with residential aged care facilities and supported residential services to increase their capacity with palliative approach.
+Eastern Palliative Care has Palliative Support Nurses and a Family Support Worker who work with residential aged care facilities and supported residential services to increase their capacity to provide palliative approach to care.

 In residential aged care, a palliative approach allows residents’ and their families’ to understand that they are being actively supported with care appropriate to their current health situation and wishes.

 Natframe is a range of assessment tools for the sector, promoted by the Dept. of Health & Ageing